NetComposer/nksip/doc/plugins/event_compositor.md

 	end.
 ```

-* If No _Sip-If-Match_ header is found
+* If No _Sip-If-Match_ header is found:
   * If we have a body, the server will generate a Tag, and store the boy under this AOR and Tag.
   * If we have no body, the request fails
-* If _Sip-If-Match_ header is found
+* If _Sip-If-Match_ header is found:
-  * We alredy had a body stored with this Tag, and Expires=0, it is deleted
+  * If we alredy had a body stored with this Tag, and Expires=0, it is deleted
   * If Expires>0, and we have no body, the content is refreshed
   * If Expires>0, and we have a body, the content is updated
   * If we had no body stored, the request fails